Andy4495/Windows10-on-iMac2011/README.md

 ## Installing Windows 10 Using Boot Camp

 Boot Camp does not allow direct installation of Windows 10 [on this Mac][10].
 Because of this, the installation procedure is less-than-straightforward, but eventually results in a fully-functioning and quite usable Windows 10 system which can still be booted into MacOS High Sierra if needed.
+Once Windows 10 is successfully installed, further updates run normally through Windows Software Update.
+In other words, you only need to run through this procedure once; after that, everything works normally.

 Numerous procedures for installing Windows 10 onto the mid-2011 iMac can be found in blogs, message boards, and YouTube.
 However, I could not get any of those procedures to work on their own.
 The following is a procedure that I used after a lot of trial-and-error, which takes some hints from other procedures that I found.
 It does not specifically match any single existing procedure that I could find.
 As with any how-to you find on the Internet, while it worked for me, there is no guarantee that this procedure will work for you.

 Also, I am writing this after-the-fact.
-I kept some notes during the process, but I did not take any screen captures or write down every specific command or step in the process, so I may have missed something.
+I kept notes during the process, but I did not take any screen captures.
+I may not have written down every specific command or step in the process.

-With this procedure, all hardware functionality of the iMac hardware is working:
+After running this procedure, the functionality of the following iMac hardware is fully working in Windows:

 - Display
 - Audio